wix-playground/dapperdox/docs/author-overlays.md

 4. method name

 where method name (and `method-name` below) is the actual HTTP method name of the operation, such as `get`, `post` and `put`.
+Therefore, it is possible for `operation-ID` and `method-name` to be the same value.

 `api-name` is calculated in two ways, depending on whether tagging is in use or not, and is also kabab-cased.
 If tagging is in use, then `api-name` takes the tag's `description`, falling back to the tag `name` if there no description.
 If tagging is not in use, then the